Benahavis Area Guide

 What’s Benahavis like?

 Benahavis is one of the richest municipalities in Spain thanks to the large number of high-end developments that surround the village.
 Golf resorts such as La Quinta and Los Arqueros belong to Benahavis as does La Zagaleta, an exclusive gated estate, home to some of the most expensive properties in Spain.
-Nearby Villa Padierna with its 5-star GL hotel and golf resort hosted Michelle Obama and her family in 2010.
+Nearby Anantara Villa Padierna with its 5-star GL hotel and golf resort hosted Michelle Obama and her family in 2010.

-How diverse is it?
+How Diverse is it?

 The village might be small, but the municipality itself is large.
 It includes numerous mountain ranges, river valleys and woods, making it one of the most beautiful places on the Costa del Sol.
 Home to many Golf Courses and exclusive residences, the natural surroundings combined with a very low build density mean that Benahavis is highly sought-after as somewhere to buy property on the Costa del Sol, particularly among foreigners looking for a haven of peace and quiet within easy reach of Marbella.

-What’s the population of Benahavis?
+What’s the Population of Benahavis?

-How many foreigners live in Benahavis?
+How Many Foreigners live in Benahavis?

-What’s the weather like in Benahavis?
+What’s the Weather like in Benahavis?

 Benahavis enjoys the lovely weather that the Costa del Sol is so famous for.
 Expect at least 320 days of sunshine a year.
-The village’s inland mountain position mean winter temperatures are slightly lower than in nearby Marbella and Estepona, and it can be a little warmer in the summer.
+The village’s inland mountain position means winter temperatures are slightly lower than in nearby Marbella and Estepona, and it can be a little warmer in the summer.

-What are the main attractions in Benahavis?
+What are the Main Attractions in Benahavis?

 Top of the list of attractions in Benahavis are its natural surroundings.
 Few places on the Costa del Sol enjoy such uninterrupted views of mountains, woodlands and rivers.
 The village itself is a succession of well-kept narrow streets and squares, flanked by Andalusian whitewashed houses.

-The lovely Parque Torre Leoneras park at the south end of the village contains the ruins of a medieval tower and large lake.
+The lovely Parque Torre Leoneras park at the south end of the village contains the ruins of a medieval tower and a large lake.
 The Montemayor Castle, built in the 10th century, is mostly ruined but still has several sections of the walls and the Queen’s Tower intact.
 Views of the Costa del Sol from here are stunning.

 The Sunday market, held in the grounds of a shrine on the way to the village, is one of the most popular markets on the Costa del Sol.
 Its car boot sale stalls attract buyers and sellers from all over the coast and make a great Sunday morning activity.